liip/storybook-starterkit/README.md

 * Put some `.svg` icons in the `assets/icons` directory
 * Write documentation as `.stories.mdx` (Markdown and JSX) files inside the `docs` directory.

+## Formatting and Linting

+The documenation has not yet be written.

+## Testing

+The documenation has not yet be written.

 ## Build

 You can build a static version of the styleguide to deploy it wherever you like by running: